 Refinancing your mortgage essentially means paying off your existing loan and replacing it with a new one.
 Refinancing can mean a lower rate, a shorter loan term, or even the opportunity to tap into your home’s equity.
 While there are a variety of reasons to refinance as a homeowner, take the time to determine whether refinancing will offer a true benefit for your financial situation.

 Your rate would be lower.

 One of the best reasons to refinance your home is to take advantage of a lower interest rate.
 There isn’t an all-encompassing rule about how much a percentage change in interest rates should occur before you refinance, it all comes down to what’s right for you.

 A 2% rate reduction with a mortgage refinance is more meaningful if you have a $300,000 mortgage rather than one that’s $100,000.
 Do the math and take advantage of helpful tools including a refinance calculator to determine whether the percentage change is worth refinancing to save you money.

 You’re a better borrower.

 Even if the rates haven’t changed, you may qualify for a lower rate if your credit score has improved since you initially took out the loan.
 Borrower credit scores play a huge role in securing a good mortgage rate.
 A score around 750 or higher on the FICO® scale is considered an excellent score.
-You don’t need to be perfect – any improvement may be beneficial and help you get a better interest rate.
+You don’t need to be perfect – any improvement may be beneficial to help you get a better interest rate.

 If your score has improved greatly since opening the loan, it’s worth pursuing what your new rate would be and if it saves you money long-term.
 If your credit score isn’t up to par, take a few small steps to begin improving your credit score today.